MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-standards/code-optimization.md

 The N+1 problem is a common issue in database queries where, instead of fetching all the required data in a single query, multiple additional queries are made to retrieve related data.
 This can lead to performance issues, as each additional query incurs overhead.

-A simple call like this to load a collection can generate N+1 calls to data source
+A simple call like this to load a collection can generate N+1 calls to data source.

 ClearCollect(